RealOrangeOne/theorangeone.net/content/posts/recovering-orphaned-git-commits.md

 Whilst rather stressful in the moment, experiences like these aren't without their lessons:

-- Don't delete your local copies of articles until they're actually live, rather than just committed
+- Don't delete your local copies of posts until they're actually live, rather than just committed
 - Be careful when relying on `git` magic and rebasing
 - `git` is pretty damn good at making sure you don't lose any data